ADAH-EviDENce/evidence/experiments/README.md

 ### Fragments
-Referred to as fragments, these sub-sections represent the atomic unit of a corpus within `evidence` and the totality of all elements represents the corpus.
+Referred to as fragments, these sub-sections represent the atomic unit of a corpus within `evidence` and the set of all fragments makes up the corpus.
 Each fragment has a unique id, which simultaneously also links it to its parent document.
 Together the fragments form a flat hierarchical layer on which search queries are executed.

 We strongly suggest a fragment length of ca. 150 words, while not splitting inside of a paragraph.
 This choice is meant to restrain a fragment to one main topic, while providing enough length/context to account for more